SRI update

 Air Arabia PJSC, United Arab Emirates

 As of 2020, the company operates a flight route between Casablanca and Dakhla.
 The route is also mentioned in this Moroccan government document.
-WSRW has so far not confronted the company.
+WSRW wrote the company on 19.11.2024.
+No answer is received.

 Orange S.A., France